-I was born in 1990 in New York of Polish and Venezuelian origines.
+I was born in 1990 in New York of Polish and Venezuelian origins.
 I grew up in Poland, and as a teenager, i'd moved to France.
 Since, I lead a nomadic life.

-In 2013 I've graduated in Clinical Psychology from the University of Social Sciences and Humanities (SWPS) in Warsaw, with a Case Study on the effects of the art therapy on the welfare of prisoners suffering from PTSD.
-Simultaneously, I studied at École nationale supérieure des Beaux-Arts in Paris.
+Ever since I remember, my priority was to combine artistic initiatives with social work, while discovering healing potential through art.
+In parallel to artistic education, I studied psychology.
+In 2013 I've graduated in Clinical Psychology from the University of Social Sciences and Humanities in Warsaw, with a Case Study on the effects of the art therapy on the welfare of prisoners suffering from PTSD ( post-traumatic stress disorder).
+Simultaneously, I studied at École Nationale Supérieure des Beaux-Arts in Paris.
 I completed the 5 years education in 2015, with a degree ( DNSAP ) show Immersion and a dissertation on plant perception.

 I continue to deepen my interest in the incorporated memory of trauma through EMDR (Eye Movement Desensitization and Reprocessing) psychotherapy practice.

 Since few years I’ve focused on breathing.
 Parallel exploration of breath in the space of performance, visual arts, therapeutic and symbolic record, opens up a new space of artistic expression - combining the subject of bodily, social, antropological, ecological and environmental experience.
 The goal of my research is to collect knowledge of physical and mythical role of air and breath and the affective atmosphere they generate.
 My approach is concentrated on interdisciplinarity.
 The collected data becomes foundation for Breathing Symphony performances and Breathing score publications.